paobranco/ImbalancedLearningRegression/docs/nearmiss.rst

    :param int n_jobs: The number of parallel jobs to run for neighbors search.
 Must be an integer.
 See `sklearn.neighbors.KNeighborsClassifier <https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsClassifier.html>`_ for more details.
    :param k_neighbors_classifier: If users want to define more parameters of KNeighborsClassifier, such as ``weights``, ``algorithm``, ``leaf_size``, and ``metric``, they can create an instance of KNeighborsClassifier and pass it to this method.
 In that case, setting ``k`` and ``n_jobs`` will have no effect.
    :type k_neighbors_classifier: :term:`KNeighborsClassifier`
-   :param max_iter: This specifies the maximum number of iterations of the enn.py function that can be called before returning the undersampled dataset.
-The default value for this parameter is 100, but if no further samples can be removed before then, the dataset will be returned.
    :return: Re-sampled dataset.
    :rtype: :term:`Pandas dataframe`
    :raises ValueError: If an input attribute has wrong data type or invalid value, or relevance values are all zero or all one.